JeremyWu917/JeremyWuAssets/README.md

 - Do _NOT_ `update` or `delete` any source file of `main` branch once it been merged :de:
 - If you wanna to use this repo's resource, please let me know :e-mail: :iphone:
-- All rights reserved :knife:
+- All Rights Reserved :copyright: 2021 by [JeremyWu](https://github.com/JeremyWu917)

 ## WIP :construction: